 How to play with BAF?

 Of course, the good point with the BAF is that you can play to adjust your rates month after month to ensure that you are always paying a relevant BAF charge.
-You can easily contract a one-year validity for your ocean freight.
 But due to the often sharp increases and declines in fuel prices effecting the BAF surcharge’s volatility, it can often be better to adapt this validity.

 If you want to know more or if you want further help managing your rates, TenderEasy is there to help you, both with knowledge and software that will allow you to manage different validities.